 - Enjoy the cake as a snack or dessert with your Christmas meals.
 You can choose to serve the cake with any beverage of your choice – hot cocoa, drinking chocolate, milk, tea, coffee, espresso or wine.

 - Baking: The temperatures vary in various ovens.
 When the cake is baking, do keep a check but do not open the oven door many times as this can sunk the cake.
 Only open when ¾ of the cake is done and when you see the top nicely golden and baked.

 - Nuts and dry fruits: You can vary the amount and add nuts and dry fruits of your choice and whatever is available to you.

 - Apple juice: For soaking, you can use 1 cup packaged apple juice (preferably without preservatives) or 1.5 cups homemade fresh apple juice.

 - Scaling: You can easily halve or double the recipe.

-This Kerala plum cake recipe post from the archives (December 2015) has been republished and updated on 20 December 2020.
+This Kerala style plum cake recipe post from the archives first published in December 2015 has been republished and updated on 18 December 2021.